• Home

 clusterrolebinding.rbac.authorization.k8s.io/kubernetes-dashboard created

-Finally, to access the Kubernetes dashboard, run the following command, customized with your cluster name instead of light-eagle-.
-This will continue running until you stop the process by pressing CTRL + C.
+Finally, to access the Kubernetes dashboard, run the following command, customized with your cluster name instead of light-eagle-

 $ az aks browse --resource-group $(terraform output resource_group_name| jq -r .) --name $(terraform output kubernetes_cluster_name | jq -r .)